nens/threedi-docs/source/d_1d_objects.rst

 Pumpstation (without end node)
 -------------------------------

 Pumpstation that pumps water out of the model domain.
 This can be used, for example, to simulate a final pumpstation that pumps the water to a sewage treatment plant that is outside of the model domain.
-See :ref:`pumps` details on how pumping stations work in 3Di.
+See :ref:`pump` for details on how pumping stations work in 3Di.

 If you want the pumpstation to pump the water to another location *within* the model, use :ref:`pumpstation_with_end_node`